Chuojiao: Styles

 After Master Zhao Canyi (赵灿益), Chuojiao has evolved into many branches such as those below:Liu, Xue Bo (2004) "Chuojiao Huizong" ISBN 978-7-5377-2308-4. /Z.464Liu Family Chuojiao:Was spread throughout Li County, so much so that a large proportion of the county can practice some aspects of Chuojiao even until today.
 Liu Guanlan taught third generation Guo Gexi, Liu Songlin, Liu Zhenguo, Li Gepu and Liu Zhenjiang.
 Liu Family Chuojiao is representative of Lixian Chuojiao or Hebei Chuojiao.
 Current Representatives include Zhang Shuanglong, Wang Zhiyi, Zhang Xiaowang, Liu Zhenmin, Liu Xuehui and Cui Linsheng.Duan Family Chuojiao: The Duan brothers taught in Raoyang the following third generation: Liu Laowang, Li Timing, Jia Laokai, Zhang Laoxiao, and others.
 This style is typically known as Raoyang Chuojiao.
 Current representatives of Raoyang Chuojiao include Li Jiantao, Song Qingbo, Ma Yongchao, Li Juncai, Li Zhenguo and Li Jiankuan.Wang Family Chuojiao: Wang Zhanao who studied with his father Wang Zhiguo and Zhao Canyi, taught Zhang Jingtian, Wang Zhongli who then taught others.
 Additionally he taught Xu Zhaoxiong who then took the style to Dongbei.Zhao Family Chuojiao: Zhao Yiguan taught in the Gaoyang and Baoding areas including Zhao Zhenben, Zhao Laoxian, Chen Yuanhu, Zhou Yuxiang and others.
 Noting that this style had consolidated influences in earlier generations via Wang Zhiguo and in latter generations from Raoyang (Li Timing) and Lixian (Liu Zhenjiang).
 This style was commonly referred to as Gaoyang Chuojiao.
-Some of the Current representatives of Zhao Family Chuojiao include Zhao Haowei and Wu Chanlong (Nephy Perez)Wei Family Chuojiao: Wei Changyi taught many including the sharing with Xingyi practitioners, but his main disciple was Wei Zankui who in turn taught the famous Beijing Chuojiaofanzi Wu Binlou.
+Some of the Current representatives of Zhao Family Chuojiao include Zhao Haowei and Wu Chanlong (Nephy Perez)Wei Family Chuojiao: Wei Changyi taught many including the sharing with Xingyi practitioners, but his main disciple was Wei Zankui who in turn taught the famous Beijing Chuojiao/Fanzi master Wu Binlou.
 Additionally Wei Laofang taught Chuojiao in Li county and his disciples spread the art in Zhangjiakou and western regions of China such as Gansu province.
 Some branches are also known as Lixian Chuojiao.
-Some of the current representatives of Beijing ChuojiaoFanzi include Hong Zhitian and Liu Xuebo.
-Current Representative of the Wei Laofang school includes Sun Deyu and Kang Yiwu. see www.halifaxwushu.com for more information on this branchYin Family Chuojiao: Yin Chun Zhang taught his son Yin Ruyan, who in turn taught Yin Xuelang.
+Some of the current representatives of Beijing Chuojiao/Fanzi tradition include Hong Zhitian and Liu Xuebo.
+Current Representative of the Wei Laofang school includes Sun Deyu and Kang Yiwu.
+See www.halifaxwushu.com for more information on this branchYin Family Chuojiao: Yin Chun Zhang taught his son Yin Ruyan, who in turn taught Yin Xuelang.
 Yin Xuelang had held the skills within the family until the late 20th century when he taught Liu Renyi and Zhang Hong, the current masters and propagators of this family's Chuojiao.
 This style is also referred to as "Gu Zhizi".